Near-Death Experience on Rainbow Mountain

 Descending Rainbow Mountain was just as tough as the climb.
 We literally had to side step inch by inch in some areas as to not slip and fall.
 Water continued to rush down the mountain faster and faster and the whole valley was soaked through.

 Once I reached the bottom I was incredibly grateful; I was feeling nauseous from the high altitude.
-I grabbed a Snickers bar from a vendor and chowed down.
+I grabbed a Snickers bar from a vendor and shoved it into my mouth.
 As the Huanya group finished up, we loaded onto the bus.
-Our guides seemed to be rushing us off the mountain (foreshadowing at it's best).
+Our guides seemed to be rushing us off the mountain unnecessarily.

 The bus began it's climb down when almost immediately we noticed a backup.
 Nearly 20 buses were lined up in front of us.
 Confused, we began to grumble and look out the windows for answers.
 It was pretty evident why we had stopped at that point.
 Our only road off the mountain had washed away.

 As we sat waiting for a plan, the road began to crumble even more and fall into what was now a strong river.
 A few women began to panic, praying to Jesus out loud, expressing disbelief and horror.
-It was beginning to cool off so we unpacked blankets from the morning and wrapped them around ourselves.
-One of our guides took off to phone for help.
+The temperatures began to srop so we unpacked blankets from the morning commute and wrapped them around ourselves.
+One of our guides took off to phone for help because no one had phone service in the mountains.

 After some time a plan was finally hatched.
 With the weather cooling off, no food or water and no way out we had to do something quick.
-We were to scale the side of a mountain to reach a tiny village nearby.
+We would scale the side of a mountain to reach a tiny village nearby.
 In this town we would find food and warmth before the sun went down and could wait for rescue.
-The Huaynas evacuated the bus (leaving the driver to fend for himself) and began to hike over the side of the mountain.
+The Huaynas evacuated the bus (leaving the driver to fend for himself and babysit the vehicle) and began to hike over the side of the mountain.

 What we were told was a 20 minute walk turned out to be a terrifying hour long hike over steep terrain.
 The ground was slippery and unstable.
 Eventually, a beautiful little village came into view.
 It sat between two enormous mountains in a bright green valley.
 I was never so happy to see civilization.